valkymaera/Stormsign/README.md

 ## Direction Log
 Optionally, you can log the direction of the sandstorm after it's sighted.
 It saves it to file along with storm time data, for optional analysis.
 I added this to see if there is a pattern to the directions, but it might have some value in visualizing safe / unsafe areas.
 Maybe.
-The 'clock' values on the map correspond to the world map entrance points.
+The 'clock' values on the map correspond(ed) to the world map entrance points at the time of development.
+However I've heard they may have changed position.

 ### Creating a storm vector
 To create a directional arrow, left click anywhere on the map to set the start location, and right click to set the end (arrowhead) location.